apache/apisix-website/website/blog/2021-01-21-run-ingress-apisix-on-amazon-eks.md

 The ingress-apisix-base chart installed some basic dependencies for apisix-ingress-controller, such as ServiceAccount, its exclusive CRDs and etc.

-The ingress-apisix chart guides us how to install the controller itself, you can change the image tag to the desired release version, also the value of `ingressController.config.apisix.adminKey` in abovementioned commands should be filled according to your pratical usage (and be sure the admin key is same as the on in Apache APISIX deployment).
+The ingress-apisix chart guides us how to install the controller itself, you can change the image tag to the desired release version, also the value of `ingressController.config.apisix.adminKey` in above mentioned commands should be filled according to your practical usage (and be sure the admin key is same as the on in Apache APISIX deployment).
 See [value.yaml](https://github.com/apache/apisix-ingress-controller/blob/master/charts/ingress-apisix/values.yaml) to learn all the configuration items if you have other requirements.

 Now try to open your EKS console, choosing your cluster and clicking the Workloads tag, you shall see all pods of Apache APISIX, etcd and apisix-ingress-controller are ready.